Ordering repeat prescriptions

 The easiest ways to order repeat prescriptions are:

-We now accept phone requests for repeat prescriptions.
+We do not accept phone requests for repeat prescriptions.

 Collecting your prescription